- Vegetables: broccoli, greens (leafy), onions

 - Production Systems: organic agriculture

 The crucifer flea beetle, Phyllotreta cruciferae, is a major pest of Brassica crops in the Pacific Northwest.
 Many growers rely on these crops as a major component of mixed-vegetable production, and flea beetle damage lowers marketable yields.
-In previous work we found that trap crops are effective in partially protecting broccoli from flea beetle damage.
-Companion plants intercropped with broccoli as an additional complementary flea beetle management option may provide an additional incentive for flea beetles to choose the trap crop rather than the broccoli, working synergistically to improve flea beetle control.
+In previous work we found that “trap crops,” which draw beetles out of the marketable crop, are effective in partially protecting broccoli from flea beetle damage.
+Here, we propose to examine companion plants intercropped with broccoli as an additional, complementary flea beetle management option.
+Our hypothesis is that marketable companion crops planted within the protection target will further hinder flea beetles’ ability to chemically or visually locate their host plants.
+Thus a companion crop may provide an additional incentive for flea beetles to choose the trap crop rather than the broccoli, working synergistically to improve flea beetle control.

-We examined the use of companion plantings to control the crucifer flea beetle in combination with trap crops.
-Companion plantings may interrupt host finding by flea beetles and other broccoli pests and enhance densities of beneficial predators and parasitoids.
+We propose to examine the use of companion plantings to control crucifer flea beetle, alone and in combination with trap crops.
+We predict that companion plantings will interrupt host-finding by flea beetles and other broccoli pests and enhance densities of beneficial predators and parasitoids.